slackapi/node-slack-sdk/docs/index.md

 ## Requirements

-This package supports Node v6 and higher.
+This package supports Node v6 LTS and higher.
 It's highly recommended to use [the latest LTS version of node](https://github.com/nodejs/Release#release-schedule), and the documentation is written using syntax and features from that version.

 ## Installation